Boren4anzz/Xos-Testnet-Automation/README.md

-# # 🔁 BYDONTOL AutoSwap Bot v2.0 [ Xos-Testnet-Automation ]
+# 🔁 BYDONTOL AutoSwap Bot v2.0 [XOS Testnet Automation]

 ![banner](https://img.shields.io/badge/Status-Testnet-blue) ![license](https://img.shields.io/badge/License-MIT-green)

-> Otomatisasi pertukaran token pada jaringan XOS Testnet menggunakan script Node.js berbasis `ethers.js`.
+> Automated token swapping on the XOS Testnet network using a Node.js script powered by `ethers.js`.

 ---

-## 🧠 Tentang Proyek Ini
+## 🧠 About This Project

-Script ini dirancang untuk melakukan swap otomatis antar berbagai pasangan token di jaringan **XOS Testnet** seperti:
+This script is designed to automatically perform token swaps between various pairs on the **XOS Testnet**, such as:

 - `XOS ↔ WXOS`
 - `XOS ↔ USDC`